AUAP/AP2018/all_miniex/mini_ex1.md

 **Objective:**
 - To learn the basic setup, including independent study of code syntax, uploading files on github, creating a readme file, etc.
 - To get familiar with the building and feedback process of weekly mini exercises
+- To reflect upon the process of coding

 **Get some inspiration here:**
 - [Daily sketch in Processing](https://twitter.com/sasj_nl) by Saskia Freeke